Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 - Helmet & Vest: Always included – some of the spots have rocks.

-- Camera: Sony A7 IV with 24–70mm lens for beach and lifestyle photos
+- Camera: Camera with 24-70mm lens for beach and lifestyle photos

 Drone rules in Portugal – What you need to know

-Portugal falls under EU drone regulations.
-The DJI Mini 4 Pro (under 250g) has less stringent rules, but you still need:
+Portugal falls under the EU drone regulations.
+Less stringent rules apply to drones under 250g, but you still need:

 - EU drone license A1/A3 (free online test)